Are you looking for a rewarding career in the health care sector? Become a Diagnostic Medical Sonographer by enrolling

-The accredited 24-month full time program will prepare students to become competent in producing high quality images of multiple body parts and systems including the heart, abdomen, pelvis, blood vessels and obstetrics/Gynecologic.
+The accredited 24-month full time program will prepare you to become competent in producing high quality images of multiple body parts and systems including the heart, abdomen, pelvis, blood vessels and obstetrics/Gynecologic.

 Training is a combination of classes at the College of New Caledonia’s Prince George campus as well as hands on learning in a variety of hospitals and clinics.
 The CNC curriculum is mapped to the Sonography Canada National Competency Profile.